vritzka/XPT2046_Touch/README.md

 DO --- MISO A4
 DI --- MOSI A5
 CLK --- SCK A3
-SS --  (you will chose CS this pin in the application)
+SS --  (you will chose this pin in the application)

-You could also use SPI1, the other SPI bus.
+The library can use SPI or SPI1.

 ```
 #include "XPT2046_touch.h"